 - The test scenario runs for the specified 30 second duration.

-- Having started with 2 VUs (as specified by the preAllocatedVUs option), k6 automatically adjusts the number of VUs to achieve the desired rate, up to the maxVUs; for our test, this ended up as 17 VUs.
+- Having started with 2 VUs (as specified by the preAllocatedVUs option), k6 automatically adjusts the number of VUs to achieve the desired rate, up to the allocated number.
+For this test, this ended up as 17 VUs.